 Deep in the interior of the Irian Jaya mountain range sits a remote village that is only accessible by foot and plane.
 A maze of rugged jungle trails allows villagers to trek from one village to another village, which often requires arduous, multiple day journeys.
 Getting anywhere else requires travel by bush plane.
 Pogapa is as remote as it gets without falling off the map.

-Recently, two friends and I boarded MAF at the Timika Airport and headed to Pogapa for the weekend.
-MAF (Missionary Aviation Fellowship) is a nonprofit organization dedicated to providing aid, relief, and mission projects to some of the world’s most isolated people.
-The organization uses Cessna caravan airplanes to transport food, medical supplies, building supplies and other necessary supplies and equipment to remote villages.
+Recently, two friends and I boarded MAF (Missionary Aviation Fellowship) at the Timika Airport and headed to Pogapa for the weekend.
+MAF is a nonprofit organization dedicated to providing aid, relief, and mission projects to some of the world’s most isolated people.
+The organization uses Cessna caravan airplanes to transport food, medical supplies, building materials and other necessary supplies and equipment to remote villages.
 For a small fee of Rp750,000/flight (about US$68.00), the pilot will transport adventurous travelers from Timika to Pogapa, and then back to Timika.

 Accompanied by boxes and bags chock-full of frozen chicken, bread, beans, flour, clothes, books, and toys for the village, we flew above the great and vast land of Papua.
 Rolling forest floors and meandering riverbeds continued beyond what our eyes could see.
 The most spectacular sight was flying within touching distance of an imposing sheer cliff.
 The same cliff where the crashed remains of a World War II U.S. military plane can be spotted by the discerning eye in the “Shangri-La” valley below.

 After passing the cliff, the pilot turned the small plane into a wide-open valley, circled the village below, and then steered it toward nothing more than an elongated grassy patch.
 If that wasn’t nerve-racking enough, the landing strip was built with a drop-off at one end and a mountain slope at the other end.
 The landing took my breath away!